Get Your Free IIBF Study Plan

 📌 What is Basel Committee on Banking Supervision?

-The Basel Committee on Banking Supervision (BCBS) is an international body that sets regulatory standards for banks worldwide.
+The Basel Committee on Banking Supervision (BCBS) is an international body that sets regulatory standards for banks worldwide and forms the backbone of global banking regulations.

 📌 Basel I: The Beginning of Global Banking Regulations